Mirvac is acquiring Nine Entertainment Limited 2.9 hectare Willoughby site as a development play.

 Coincidentally Mirvac developed the Castle Vale project more than 40 years ago at 2 Artarmon Rd, next door.

-Willoughby is about six kilometres north of the Sydney CBD.
+Willoughby is six kilometres north of Sydney.

 Mirvac readies site for development

-“A range of community benefits are proposed, including approximately 6,000 square metres of publicly accessible open space, the delivery of complementary retail, new and upgraded connections and a mix of dwellings which will contribute to housing diversity in the area,” a Mirvac statement added.
+“A range of community benefits are proposed, including approximately 6,000 square metres of publicly accessible open space, the delivery of complementary retail, new and upgraded connections and a mix of dwellings which will contribute to housing diversity in the area,” a company statement added.

 Happy buyer and seller

 Mirvac head of residential, Stuart Penklis, said the Willoughby site is a large scale, masterplan-approved holding in a highly sought-after location.

 “Close to all the rich amenity and social infrastructure of Sydney’s lower north shore, and offering direct access to the Sydney CBD, the site has the exciting potential to offer our customers all of the convenience of this desirable location with the high-quality built form outcomes that Mirvac is well recognised for,” the executive said.